 t.
 Review the FG/HIB segments form.
-Discuss the Agency Revenue Service Start Date for any segments added in the 2019 report year with the persons reporting NTD data.
+Discuss the Agency Revenue Service Start Date for any segments added in the 2022 report year with the persons reporting NTD data.
 This is the commencement date of revenue service for each FG/HIB segment.
 Determine that the date reported is the date that the agency began revenue service.
 This may be later than the Original Date of Revenue Service if the transit agency is not the original operator.
-If a segment was added for the 2019 report year, the Agency Revenue Service Date must occur within the transit agency's 2019 fiscal year.
+If a segment was added for the 2022 report year, the Agency Revenue Service Date must occur within the transit agency's 2022 fiscal year.
 Segments are grouped by like characteristics.
 Note that for apportionment purposes, under the State of Good Repair (§5337) and Bus and Bus Facilities (§5339) programs, the 7-year age requirement for fixed guideway/High Intensity Busway segments is based on the report year when the segment is first reported by any NTD transit agency.
 This pertains to segments reported for the first time in the current report year.
 Even if a transit agency can document an Agency Revenue Service Start Date prior to the current NTD report year, FTA will only consider segments continuously reported to the NTD.

-Finding: We obtained the HIB segments form noting the High Intensity segments and dates.
-It was noted that OCTA added no new segments during the year, as evidenced in the HIB segments form and per inquiry with the Section Manager of Accounting & Financial Reporting.
+Finding: We interviewed the Business Unit Analyst of the Transit Division and noted there were no new segments added, removed, or amended during the year.
 No exceptions were noted as a result of this procedure.

 u.
-Compare operating expenses with audited financial data after reconciling items are removed.
+Compare Operating Expenses with audited financial data after reconciling items are removed.

-Finding: Operating expenses were compared to the trial balances subject to audit without exception.
+Finding: Operating expenses were compared to the trial balance subject to audit without exception.

 v.
-If the transit agency purchases transportation services, interview the personnel reporting the NTD data on the amount of PT-generated fare revenues.
-The PT fare revenues should equal the amount reported on the Contractual Relationship form.
+If the transit agency purchases transportation services, interview the personnel reporting the NTD data on the amount of purchased transportation-generated fare revenues.
+The purchased transportation fare revenues should equal the amount reported on the Contractual Relationship form.

 Finding: Per inquiry and inspection, we determined that the transit agency purchased transportation services.
-We then identified the PT fare revenues reported on the Contractual Relationship form and agreed the amounts to the general ledger without exception.
+We then identified the Purchased Transportation fare revenues reported on the Contractual Relationship forms and agreed the amounts to the general ledger without exception.

 w.
-If the transit agency's report contains data for PT services and assurances of the data for those services are not included, obtain a copy of the IAS-FFA regarding data for the PT service.
+If the transit agency's report contains data for purchased transportation services and the procedures in this auditor's review were not applied to the purchased transportation services, obtain a copy of the IAS-FFA regarding data for the purchased transportation service.
 Attach a copy of the statement to the report.
-Note as an exception if the transit agency does not have an Independent Auditor Statement for the PT data.
+Note as a negative finding if the purchased transportation services were not included in this auditor's review, and the transit agency also does not have a separate Independent Auditor's Statement for the purchased transportation data.